 Spinners: The Best Summer Trout Lures For Rivers

-You can’t go wrong with silver or gold blades.
+You can’t go wrong with a silver or gold blade spinner.
 I believe it’s the blade that attracts the trout the most so body color is almost irrelevant, however, some guys swear by body colors and you won’t know until you try.
 I have also done well with black blades, orange blades, and yellow blades.

 Sizes 1 and 2 are best for smaller trout and sizes 3 and 4 are better for trout over 18 inches.
 Not all spinners are listed by number, so go with the 4 smallest sizes.

-The 5 best spinners for summer trout fishing are:
+The five best spinners for summer trout fishing are: